 Water sports are becoming increasingly popular Irish Summer Activities, but we want to ensure that you know how to keep yourself safe on the water!

-Water safety is ultimately important when it comes to participating in any water sports and we have everything you need to know when it comes to keeping you safe on the water this Summer.
+Water safety is ultimately important when it comes to participating in any water sports and we have teamed up with the RNLI to give you everything you need to know when it comes to keeping you safe on the water this season.

 Here's a couple of things to remember👇